Charlie Kirk, president and CEO of Turning Point USA, was shot and killed on September 10, 2025. He was 31 years old.

 (Click here if you’d like to watch a video of Charlie Kirk saying this comment.)

-Charlie was wrong when he implied stressing the perks and benefits of military service was something new.
+Charlie was wrong when he implied that stressing the perks and benefits of military service was something new.
 Military recruiters have been doing this since the United States abolished the draft in January 1973.

 I joined the Air Force because I didn’t see any other way forward.
 Attending a four-year college was out of the question for me.
 Back then, learning a skill I could use to make a living meant enlisting in the military.
 Looking back, there may have been other ways to learn a valuable skill, but I didn’t know about them.
-In my peer group, you either went to a four-year college or you joined the military.

-The Air Force was the only branch of the service I ever considered.
+The Air Force was the only branch of the service I ever seriously considered.
 I loved airplanes.
 When I was a kid, I built countless plastic models of various military aircraft.
 I grew up less than 10 miles from Air Force Plant 42, located in Palmdale, California.
-As a kid, I regularly saw the SR-71 flying overhead.
-I also lived somewhat close to Edwards Air Force Base.
-I say somewhat because nobody lives close to Edwards.

-Charlie Kirk was a world class grifter
+Charlie Kirk was a world-class grifter

-Something I learned about Charlie that I never knew before was that he never graduated college.
+Something I learned about Charlie that I never knew before was that he never graduated from college.
 He attended a community college, but dropped out after one semester.

 I assumed he had an academic background.